Back to Tennessee

 • Adds 'clinical informatics', 'lifestyle medicine', and 'medical virtualist' to the list of titles or abbreviations that show someone is a licensed medical professional in Tennessee.

-• Clarifies that determining if a treatment or procedure is right for a patient's condition is considered practicing medicine, which requires a license.
+• Clarifies that determining whether a treatment or procedure is appropriate for a patient's condition is considered practicing medicine, which requires a license.

 Who It Names or Affects

-• People who determine whether treatments or procedures are appropriate for patients' conditions.
+• People who determine if medical treatments are appropriate for patients without a proper license.

 Terms To Know

-The study of how to use information technology and data to improve healthcare delivery.
+The use of technology and data to improve healthcare delivery and patient outcomes.

-A type of medical practice that focuses on using lifestyle changes like diet, exercise, and stress management to prevent or treat diseases.
+A field that focuses on using lifestyle choices like diet, exercise, and stress management to prevent or treat diseases.

-A doctor who provides care remotely through technology, such as video calls.
+A doctor who provides medical care remotely through technology.

 Limits and Unknowns

-• The bill does not specify what happens if someone uses these new terms without a proper license.
+• The bill does not specify what happens if someone uses these new titles without a proper license.

-• It is unclear how this law will be enforced or what penalties might apply for misuse of the titles.
+• It is unclear how this law will be enforced or what penalties might apply for misuse of the terms.

 Amendments